SavvinaDaniil/BiasInBookRecommendationSurvey/search_term_3/Notes.md

 ## Friday, 8 November 2024

 **Decision:** For the Journal of Documentation, I did this search term: ("book" OR "books" OR "library" OR "libraries") AND ("recommender system" OR "recommendation system" OR "recommendation systems" OR "recommender systems") AND (bias OR diversity OR diverse)

+I CHANGED ALL THE COMMAS TO ENDS IN CATALOGUING CLASSIFICATION SO THE PARSER WORKS.

+I joined everything and now I have 182 entries.
+Ill start screening them.
+Do they discuss bias in recommendation of books in the libraries?

+Ideas to solve the fact that I hardly find anything:
+- Maybe I should look into bias in collections?
+- Switch to 'recommendation service'?
+- Broaden bias&diversity: discrimination, fairness...

+I need to think my search better.
+What do I need from this search?
+Papers that discuss the following:
+1. Importance and form of recommending diverse books to users
+2. Potential biases that can arise from automatic recommendation of books to users